 In the latest edition (2019) of this Food & Beverage Managers, Executive Chefs and Sous Chefs from prestigious international hotel chains, there were 23 participants from the following chains and locations: Meliá in London (England), Playa del Carmen (Mexico), Dubai (UAE), Hanoi (Vietnam) and Jakarta (Indonesia); NH in Berlin (Germany) and Bogota (Colombia); Raffles in Warsaw (Poland); Emiliano and Hilton in São Paulo (Brazil); Casa Santo Domingo in La Antigua (Guatemala); Marriott in Miami (US) and Suzhou (China); Palladium Hotel Group in Jamaica; InterContinental in Wellington (New Zealand); The Taj Mahal Hotel in New Delhi and Coco Sambala Resorts in Goa (India); the Sheraton in Hong Kong; MGM in Hainan, Mandarin Oriental in Guangzhou, Shangri-La in Shanghai (China); Central Food Thailand in Bangkok (Thailand); and Anantara in Phuket (Thailand).

-• To generate passion for culture, gastronomy and Spanish products.
+• Generate passion for culture, gastronomy and Spanish products.

-• To design and create quality gastronomy, based on the products presented during the course and the discovery trip.
+• Design and create quality gastronomy, based on the products presented during the course and the discovery trip.

-• To identify and evaluate the principal characteristics of Spanish gastronomy, from its different regions, as well as the Mediterranean zone.
+• Identify and evaluate the principal characteristics of Spanish gastronomy, from its different regions, as well as the Mediterranean zone.

-• To enable effective communication with both clients and other professionals about the value of the Spanish products and gastronomic culture in Spain.
+• Enable effective communication with both clients and other professionals about the value of the Spanish products and gastronomic culture in Spain.

-• To evaluate, identify and design innovative processes for both service and customer service in the hotel industry.
+• Evaluate, identify and design innovative processes for both service and customer service in the hotel industry.